emmaguo/angular-poller/README.md

 var myModule = angular.module('myApp', ['emguo.poller']);

 myModule.config(function (pollerConfig) {
-    pollerConfig.stopOnStateChange = true; // If you use $stateProvider from ui-router. pollerConfig.stopOnRouteChange = true; // If you use $routeProvider from ngRoute.
+    pollerConfig.stopOn = '$stateChangeStart'; // If you use ui-router.
+    pollerConfig.stopOn = '$routeChangeStart'; // If you use ngRoute.
 });
 ```
+You also have the option to set `pollerConfig.stopOn` to `$stateChangeSuccess` or `$routeChangeSuccess`.

 ### Automatically reset all pollers when navigating between views
 You can also use `pollerConfig` to automatically reset all pollers when navigating between views with multiple controllers.